The HTML Zip export creates a zip file containing files for each of your articles and folders for each category/subcategory.

 - uploading zip file to server

-- Once generation is complete, a success message will appear:
+- Once generation is complete, a success message appears.

-- Click the Download button to download the zip export file.
-You can come to this page at any time to download an already-existing export, or generate a new one each time.
+- As the message instructs, select Download to download the zip export file.
+Visit this page at any time to download an already-existing export or generate a new one each time.

 If you have categories or subcategories with question marks in the title and you try to access those files on a Windows machine, you may notice some unusual behavior with them.